College Counseling and Student Development

 Employers include two-year and four-year colleges and universities.
 Graduates can choose between technical colleges, community colleges, private liberal arts colleges, comprehensive universities, land grant institutions and proprietary institutions.

-- Interviews are scheduled during the spring semester for fall admission.
-Applicants will typically interview with two to three faculty members and students as well as other applicants in a group format.
+- Applicants will typically interview with two to three faculty members and students as well as other applicants in a group format.
+Interviews are held in late February or early March for fall admission.

 - The majority of decisions are made following spring interviews, however, the program accepts applications continuously and will consider the candidate if space remains.